Boxing For Kids – Is It Safe?

 Yes, kids could get their fitness quota by participating in safer sports that are just as challenging and offer similar levels of strength and fitness conditioning.

-But on the other hand, and as a boxing and muay thai enthusiast, I would have to argue that I’ve never got the same sense of achievement from any other pursuit, sporting or otherwise, that I’ve got from martial arts.
+But on the other hand, as a boxing and muay Thai enthusiast, I would have to argue that I’ve never got the same sense of achievement from any other pursuit, sporting or otherwise, that I’ve got from martial arts.

 Boxing teaches respect.
 After practicing boxing for a short time, even the most loutish of teenagers develop respect for their fellow students, coaches, their gym, and the sport in general.

 Boxing teaches discipline.
-Youngsters quickly realise that to make progress in boxing, you have to be disciplined.
-Aspiring boxers show up for training whether you feel like it or not, and make a conscious effort to stick to a healthy, nutrient-rich diet.
+Youngsters quickly realize that to make progress in boxing, you have to be disciplined.
+Aspiring boxers show up for training whether they feel like it or not and consciously try to stick to a healthy, nutrient-rich diet.

 Boxing cultivates a strong work ethic.
 Boxing training is difficult.
-Students learn to work hard and know they must consistently give maximum effort if they are to achieve their goals.
+Students learn to work hard and know they must consistently give maximum effort to achieve their goals.

-It’s an unfortunate fact, but many kids that start boxing are from lower social economic areas.
+It’s an unfortunate fact, but many kids who start boxing are from lower socioeconomic areas.
 Boxing can provide positive role models in a turbulent childhood and give youngsters hope for a better future.

 It can steer youths away from petty crime and drugs and instead focus their energies on learning a valuable skill and becoming fit and healthy.